-LLM Students must be in residency for a minimum of two semesters.
-Students must complete the program with four years of their initial admittance.
-Students who fail to complete the program within four years will be discontinued though they may apply for readmission.
+LL.M.
+Students must be in residency for a minimum of two semesters.
+Students must complete the program within four years of their initial admittance.
+Students who fail to complete the program within four years will be discontinued, though they may apply for readmission.